BMW 330e (2023) review: hybrid with a focus on the combustion engine

 Driving modes: from electric to petrol at the push of a button

 Let's start with the XtraBoost mode.
-In addition to activating the sporty cooperation of the combustion engine and electric motor, this also ensures that the only iconic sound is activated.
-Here, instead of another whirring of the future from Hans Zimmermann, we hear the good-sounding acoustic amplification of the sound from the engine inwards.
-In contrast to this is the Hybrid Eco Pro Mode.
-Here is driven particularly on the back burner.
-When the route guidance is activated, we are even shown when we can take our foot off the accelerator, since a lower speed is permitted in a few meters, for example.
-In my opinion, the foot on the accelerator is pushed out of its place too early.
+In addition to activating the sporty cooperation between the combustion engine and electric motor, this also activates the only iconic sound.
+Instead of another futuristic hum from Hans Zimmermann, we hear the pleasant acoustic amplification of the sound from the engine to the inside.
+In contrast to this is the Hybrid Eco Pro mode.
+Here, the vehicle is driven particularly on a low flame.
+When route guidance is activated, it even shows us when we can take our foot off the accelerator, as a lower speed is permitted in a few meters, for example.
+In my opinion, however, the accelerator foot is driven away from its place too early here.

 The 330e also automatically recognizes environmental zones in hybrid mode.
 These are circled in blue in the navigation system and automatically activate the purely electric drive when recognizing a “low-emissions zone” sign.
 Of course we didn't miss the opportunity to drive to the next town to find outprobeer Like switching on the electric drive when entering such a zone, the return to the hybrid when leaving worked perfectly.